cwgaldino/brixs/README.rst

 Installation
 ##########################################################

-Currently, the recommended method for using brixs is by cloning (or downloading) the GitHub repository then adding brixs to the "path" using the code below,
+Currently, the recommended method for using BRIXS is by cloning (or downloading) the GitHub repository then adding BRIXS to the "path" using the code below,

 .. code-block:: python